Implicit theories of intelligence: Attribution of failure

-Self-regulated learning
+Self-regulation vs. Self-Handicapping

 Individuals with an incremental mindset will take feedback and channel that into determination to try new strategies for solving a given problem, a large part of self-regulated learning (or learning to effectively guide your own studies).
 As a result, incrementalist individuals are more effective at self-regulated learning, ultimately leading them to be more productive at developing plans for learning and making connections between topics which promotes deeper processing of information.

+In addition to self-regulated learning, there is a strong positive correlation between incremental theory and behavioral self-regulation indicated by organizational behaviors such as planning and task completion, along with an association with positive affect.
+In contrast, individuals with entity theory mindsets had significant correlation with negative affect and self-handicapping behavior such as making excuses or procrastinating.

 Self-esteem

-Incrementalist individuals generally have positive and stable self-esteem and do not question their intelligence in the face of failure, instead remaining eager and curious.
+Incrementalist individuals generally have positive and stable self-esteem, and are less likely to question their intelligence when faced with failure.
 Individuals with entity beliefs mostly attribute failure or having to exert effort to a lack of ability.
-Therefore, if they do not succeed at some task, they are unlikely to seek similar tasks or will quit trying.
+Individuals with entity beliefs tend to attribute failure or exertion of effort to a lack of ability.
+Therefore, if an individual with entity beliefs does not succeed at some task, they are unlikely to seek similar tasks and may stop trying to solve the current task.
 They believe that putting in effort will undermine their competence because if they were smart enough to begin with, they would not need to put in effort.
-These individuals will limit themselves to situations where they believe they will succeed and may limit themselves in the face of negative feedback, which they will likely interpret as a personal attack on their ability.
-These individuals' self-esteem as well as their enjoyment of a task may suffer when they encounter failure and the associated feelings of helplessness.
-Many children who see failure as a reflection of their intelligence will even lie about their scores to strangers to preserve their self-esteem and competence, since they connect their judgments of self to their performance.
-Students who see the value of effort do not show such a tendency.
-The majority of what are considered "best students" are often concerned with failure.
-Students who achieve a great deal of academic success early on might be most likely to believe their intelligence is fixed because they so frequently have been praised regarding their intelligence.
-They may have faced fewer opportunities for setbacks and do not have much experience persisting through errors.
-Longitudinal research shows that individuals who endorse entity beliefs experience decreasing self-esteem throughout their college years, while individuals who endorse incremental beliefs experience an increase.
+These individuals believe that exertion will undermine their competence as they tend to equate effort with a lack of intelligence.
+As such, these individuals tend to put themselves in situations where they believe they will succeed and may limit themselves in the face of negative feedback, as they are more likely to believe this feedback to be a direct attack on their ability.
+These individuals' self-esteem and enjoyment of a task may suffer when encountering failure and the associated feelings of helplessness.

+Many children who see failure as a reflection of their intelligence will lie about their scores to preserve their self-esteem and competence, since their self-concept is largely tied to their performance.
+Other ways of preserving self-esteem include mentioning expertise in other domains, or in some cases boasting about their wealth or possessions.
+Incrementalists, who place a greater value on effort, do not show such a tendency, instead viewing difficult problems as an opportunity for mastery.
+In an academic setting, many students who achieve a great deal of academic success early on may be more likely to develop an entity mindset because they so frequently have been praised regarding their intelligence.
+Additionally, these students may have faced fewer setbacks and lack experience persisting through errors.
+Longitudinal research shows that individuals who endorse entity beliefs tend to experience decreasing self-esteem throughout their college years, while individuals who endorse incremental beliefs tend to experience an increase.